pythonjiaocheng/pythonjiaocheng.github.io/_posts/generator/2015-12-24-python-generators.md

 Keep in mind that **generators are a special type of iterator**, and that containers like `list` and `set` are also iterables.
 The uniform way in which all of these are handled, adds greatly to the simplification of code.

 ##Improved Performance

 The performance improvement from the use of generators is the result of the lazy (on demand) generation of values, which translates to lower memory usage.
 Furthermore, we do not need to wait until all the elements have been generated before we start to use them.
 This is similar to the benefits provided by iterators, but the generator makes building iterators easy.

-	This can be illustrated by comparing the range and xrange built-ins of Python 2.x.
+This can be illustrated by comparing the `range` and `xrange` built-ins of Python 2.x.

 Both `range` and `xrange` represent a range of numbers, and have the same function signature, but `range` returns a list while `xrange` returns a generator (at least in concept; the implementation may differ).

-	Say, we had to compute the sum of the first n, say 1,000,000, non-negative numbers.
+Say, we had to compute the sum of the first `n`, say 1,000,000, non-negative numbers.

 		# Note: Python 2.x only